Donald Trump falsely questions Kamala Harris' race as he appears at gathering of Black journalists

 “She declined, and I am getting ready to land in Chicago in order to be there,” Trump wrote.
 “Now I am told that she is doing the Event on ZOOM.
 WHAT’S GOING ON HERE?”

-Trump later Wednesday is scheduled to hold a campaign rally in Harrisburg, Pennsylvania.
+Trump later Wednesday is scheduled to hold a campaign rally in Harrisburg, Pennsylvania at 6 p.m.
+EDT.

-Harris was scheduled to be in Washington until Wednesday afternoon, when she travels to Texas for a campaign event and to speak to a sorority in Houston in the evening.
-She’s scheduled to attend the funeral Thursday for longtime U.S. Rep. Sheila Jackson Lee.

-In Chicago, outside activists gathered to protest Trump.
-They stood across from the entrance to the hotel where Trump was speaking, chanting and playing horns and other instruments.
-Some held Harris campaign signs and “Whose streets?
-Our streets.”

 Price reported from New York.
-Associated Press writers Aaron Morrison in New York and Gary Fields in Chicago contributed to this report.
+Associated Press writers Aaron Morrison in New York, Gary Fields in Chicago and Will Weissert and Farnoush Amiri in Washington contributed to this report.